ibm-cloud-docs/assistant/deploy-web-chat.md

 *Suggestions* give your customers a way to try something else when the current exchange with the assistant isn't delivering what they expect.
 A question mark icon ![Question mark icon](images/question-mark.png) is displayed in the web chat that customers can click at any time to see other topics that might be of interest or, if configured, to request support.
 Customers can click a suggested topic to submit it as input or click the **X** icon to close the suggestions list.

 The suggestions are shown automatically in situations where the customer might otherwise become frustrated.
-For example, if a customer uses different wording to ask the same question multiple times in succession, and the same dialog node is triggered each time, then related topic suggestions are shown instead of the triggered node's response.
+For example, if a customer uses different wording to ask the same question multiple times in succession, and the same dialog node is triggered each time, then related topic suggestions are shown in addition to the triggered node's response.
 The suggestions that are offered give the customer a quick way to get the conversation back on track.

 The suggestions list is populated with dialog nodes that condition on intents that are related in some way to the matched intent.
 The intents are ones that the AI model considered to be possible alternatives, but that didn't meet the high confidence threshold that is required for a node to be listed as a disambiguation option.
 Any dialog node with a node name (or external node name) can be shown as a suggestion, unless its **Show node name** setting is set to **Off**.